-Prior to completion of the investigative report, the (-) investigator (X) Title IX Coordinator [END OF OPTION] will send to each party and the party's advisor, if any, the evidence subject to inspection and review in an electronic format or a hard copy, and the parties will have at least ten (10) calendar days to submit a written response, which the investigator will consider prior to completion of the investigative report.
-[DRAFTING NOTE: The Board should select the following option if it provides for a hearing before the decision-maker] (-) The Corporation will make all such evidence subject to the parties' inspection and review available at any hearing to give each party equal opportunity to refer to such evidence during the hearing, including for purposes of cross-examination.
+Prior to completion of the investigative report, the Title IX Coordinator will send to each party and the party's advisor, if any, the evidence subject to inspection and review in an electronic format or a hard copy, and the parties will have at least ten (10) calendar days to submit a written response, which the investigator will consider prior to completion of the investigative report.

-At the conclusion of the investigation, the investigator shall create an investigative report that fairly summarizes relevant evidence and send the report to the Title IX Coordinator. and The Title IX Coordinator will send the report to each party and the party's advisor, if any, for their review and written response.
-The Title IX Coordinator investigator will send the investigative report in an electronic format or a hard copy, at least ten (10) calendar days prior to:
+At the conclusion of the investigation, the investigator shall create an investigative report that fairly summarizes relevant evidence and send the report to the Title IX Coordinator.
+The Title IX Coordinator will send the report to each party and the party's advisor, if any, for their review and written response.
+The Title IX Coordinator will send the investigative report in an electronic format or a hard copy at least ten (10) calendar days prior to the decision-maker(s) issuing a determination regarding responsibility.